Rome Survival Guide: How to Shop for Food in Rome

 At the deli…

-Rome’s delicatessens (which can be called pizzicheria, norcineria, salumeria, gastronomia or a whole host of other terms) are a wonderful place to pick up ready-to-eat supplies as well as discover new types of cured meats and cheeses so don’t shy away from asking questions!
+The city’s delicatessens (which can be called pizzicheria, norcineria, salumeria, gastronomia or a whole host of other terms) are a wonderful place to shop for food in Rome.
+Here you can pick up ready-to-eat supplies as well as discover new types of cured meats and cheeses so don’t shy away from asking questions!
 Prices are displayed either by the kilo or by the etto (100g) so will usually be ordered by weight.
 Many delicatessens operate with a number system; look out for a little distributor, take your number and wait your turn.
 Once you have ordered you will be given a receipt, take this to the cash desk and pay while the server wraps up your goods.

 Often shopkeepers will let you try before you buy but it is not good practice to sample several things and leave without purchasing anything.
 Many delis also sell bread and will happily make you up a sandwich on request, a great-value way to have an authentic and delicious lunch in Rome.